ngryman/gulp-bro/readme.md

 ### `options` <sup><sub>`{object}`</sub></sup>

-Except `watch` and `error`, options are directly passed to *browserify*.
+Except `error`, options are directly passed to *browserify*.
 So you can use *bro* as if you were using *browerify*.
-See a list of [available options](https://github.com/substack/node-browserify#browserifyfiles--opts).
+Here is a list of all [available options](https://github.com/substack/node-browserify#browserifyfiles--opts).

-#### `watch` <sup><sub>`{object}`</sub></sup>

-If set to `true`, *bro* will watch for changes and rebuild the bundle.
-It uses *watchify* under the hood with all incremental build goodness.
-You should use this instead of `gulp.watch`.

-If you need to apply other gulp transforms after each build (i.e live reload, minification), you will need to provide a callback.

 #### `error` <sup><sub>`{'emit'|function}`</sub></sup>

-Another pitfall of using *browerify* manually was that error reporting had to be done manually too or you ended up with a huge callstack and crashed process.
+Another pitfall of using *browerify* manually was that error reporting had to be done manually too or you ended up with a huge callstack and a crashed process.
 By default, *bro* reports nicely formatted errors:

 ![](https://raw.githubusercontent.com/ngryman/artworks/master/gulp-bro/medias/error-reporting.png)